A beautiful thing happened a couple weeks ago.

 I honestly believe that if there’s one food that can fit nearly every type of personality out there, it’s the salad.
 There are seriously about a million different types of salads out there, so if you find one you don’t like, just try another.

-The southwestern chicken salad is my ultimate fav (yes, it bears repeating), but you might like beets & strawberries, steak & blue cheese or even salad on a pizza.
+The southwestern chicken salad is my ultimate fav (yes, it bears repeating), but you might like beets & strawberries or steak & blue cheese.
 Side dishes like potato salad, caprese salad or the slightly similar cucumber & tomato alinado count as salads too, and there’s another million or so of those types of salads to choose from as well.

 It’s just a matter of finding the salad that best fits you.